Virginia traffic laws

 Don't drive aggressively

 Driving aggressively violates Virginia traffic laws.
 Most of us have encountered an aggressive driver on the road.
 It can be quite scary and dangerous to experience one of these angry, careless drivers.
 Typically, an aggressive driver will exhibit risky driving behaviors.
 These include:

 - Horn honking

-If you experience a driver of this sort on the road, one of the best defensive driving tips is to keep your distance.
-Since the driver is, most likely, already violating multiple Virginia traffic laws, engaging them may result in an even scarier situation.
-If you see aggressive driving behaviors that lead to an accident, it’s best to pull over a safe distance away to wait and report your observations to a police officer.
+If you encounter this sort of driver behavior, one of the best defensive driving tips is to keep your distance.
+The driver is most likely already breaking multiple Virginia traffic laws, so engaging them can make things worse.
+If you see aggressive driving behavior that leads to an accident, it's best to pull over a safe distance away to wait and, if necessary, report your observations to a police officer.
 You are also encouraged to contact #77 to report aggressive drivers.
-If so, be prepared to give a description of the vehicle, location and license plate number.
+If so, be prepared to give a description of the vehicle, location, and a license plate number.

-- While the legal BAC limit is 0.08%, you may be considered under the influence with a lower BAC if your ability to operate your vehicle is deemed impaired.
+- While the legal blood alcohol content (BAC) limit is 0.08%, you may be considered under the influence with a lower BAC if your ability to operate your vehicle is deemed impaired.

 - Upon a third or subsequent DUI arrest in a five-year period you will not be granted bail to await your trial.

 The penalties for drinking and driving are not fun.
 Depending on the severity of your offense and the number of DUI offenses you've received in the past, the penalties of a DUI arrest can include: